- 5 specific competitive and client-side threats - and opportunities - that consulting firms are facing right now

 - Pressures on costs and productivity, that can be helped by increasingly using digital tools but require investment and often, substantial internal culture change

-12 months back, before the current level of disruption caused by the pandemic, we published a video called "Why consultancies need to take a new approach to Change Management and digital transformation with clients”.
+Some time back, before the current level of disruption caused by the pandemic, we published a video called "Why consultancies need to take a new approach to Change Management and digital transformation with clients”.
 It was highly relevant then, but the unique and unprecedented environment that both clients and consulting firms are operating in now have made it a pivotal consideration right now.

 How digital can help